JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 </table>

    -  Inside the low voltage distribution panel, a few simple devices spread services to wall jacks thoughout our units.
-      -  Data (Ethernet) cables and Voice (Phone) cables connect to colorful gadgets that allow easier hookup.
+      -  Data (Ethernet) cables and Voice (phone) cables connect to colorful gadgets that allow easier hookup.
          -  Some people call these gadgets "Patch Panels".
 Ours are "Mini" Patch Panels.
-         -  The thinner Data (Ethernet) cables by convention are usually blue,  the thin Voice (phone) cables are usually white.
+         -  The thinner vata (Ethernet) cables by convention are usually blue,  the thin voice (phone) cables are usually white.
-         -  True techno nerds call Voice cables "CAT 3" and Data (usually Ethernet) cable CAT 5E (sometimes CAT 6 - even better).
+         -  True techno nerds call voice cables "CAT 3" and data cables (usually Ethernet) CAT 5E (sometimes CAT 6 - even better).
          -  TV and antenna cables are usually bigger, rounder, and stiffer than data and voice cables.
-            -  They are called "coaxial Cables" due to their cross section and radial symmetry (Think Bullseye or Target).
+            -  They are called "coaxial cables" due to their cross section and radial symmetry (Think bullseye or Target).
-      -  The white Cable TV cables use a simple "splitter" to distribute that service around to rooms.
+      -  The white cable TV cables use a simple "splitter" to distribute that service around to rooms.
          -  Our little silver splitters just dangle there - one cable in and many cables out to the rooms.
-      -  The "antenna" cables (Usually the thick black ones.) are not connected - You will notice no "spliter", they just hang there unused.
+      -  Our "antenna" cables (Usually the thick black ones.) are not connected - You will notice no "spliter", they just hang there unused.
          - The fellow that took the pictures hooked his own antenna and splitter up.
 Check out the gadget with the blue Light.

 * * *